 Swim, bask, relax.
 Repeat.

-Sri Lanka made such an impression on us, that we are planning to go back for a kitesurfing holiday this year.
+Sri Lanka made such an impression on us, that we are heading back for a kitesurfing holiday this year.
 Check out this page again soon for a low-down.